transprime-research/piper/README.md

 > Api implementation to be decided

 ## Additional Information

-Be aware that this package is part of a series of "The Proof Of Concept".

 See other packages in this series here:

 - https://github.com/omitobi/conditional [A smart PHP if...elseif...else statement]